FACT-Finder-Web-Components/documentation/markdown/3.0/en/ff-navigation.md

 To make the `ff-navigation` responsive, you need to add one more element.

-First you need to add a **menu** HTML element with `data-content="menu"` attribute to the `ff-navigation`.
+First you need to add a **menu** HTML element with `slot="menu"` attribute to the `ff-navigation`.
 Only this element will be shown when the attribute 'mobile' of the `ff-navigation` is set to true.
 This element will internally get a click handler to display the first level of the navigation.

 You also need a logic outside of the element, to define when it will switch to the 'mobile' mode.
 This can be achieved with a little JavaScript and an window resize handler.